zeno-ml/zeno-hub/backend/DEVELOPMENT.md

 You can bootstrap the database using [this sript](./create_tables.sql).
 To inspect your data, you can install the [Postico GUI](https://eggerapps.at/postico2/) with brew `brew install --cask postico`.

-Once this backend database is set up, the backend needs information on how to connect to it. therefore, add a `database.ini` in [./zeno_backend/database](./zeno_backend/database/) as follows:
+Once this backend database is set up, the backend needs information on how to connect to it.
+Therefore, add a `database.ini` in [./zeno_backend/database](./zeno_backend/database/) as follows:

 ```
 [postgresql]